kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 Deepak Sirwani is a Ph.D.
 Candidate in Marketing at Cornell University.
 His research centers on consumer judgments and decisions within real-world marketing contexts.
 Deepak’s dissertation delves into judgments involving numbers, with applications in areas such as ratings, time perception, and emerging technologies like non-fungible tokens (NFTs).
 Additionally, his research encompasses consumers' store choices and examines the influence of being in love on decision-making.
 Broadly, Deepak’s passion lies in uncovering novel patterns in human decision-making, thereby exploring the uniqueness of human intelligence compared to artificial intelligence.

-Before pursuing his academic career, Deepak spent five years in the industry, serving as a founding member of OYO Rooms, an e-commerce startup that has since grown into a leading global hospitality chain, and working as an Intellectual Property Law Consultant for prestigious US law firms.
+Before pursuing his academic career, Deepak spent five years in the industry, serving as a founding member of OYO Rooms, an e-commerce startup that has since grown into a leading global hospitality chain, and working as an Intellectual Property Law Consultant for US law firms.

 {{< icon name="download" pack="fas" >}} Download {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.